|

 a year.
 With chording skills, you can expect to advance about

-three to six levels a year.
-This is quite a difference.
+difference.
 There are wonderful arrangements and compositions available at every level, but to play the tunes you might hear on the radio, the way they are being played would probably take a couple of years.
 Most music you hear on the radio is at a level three to six.

 A

 good goal would be three times in a row without a mistake.
-If it
+If

 takes you 30-100 times to accomplish this, that is fine, if it only